EAL (English as an additional language) provision

 We are lucky to have a diverse range of cultures and languages represented at the school.
 In a typical year, we have over 30 different mother tongues amongst the children.
 We recognise that speaking multiple languages is both challenging and beneficial for a child’s development.

 We track the English language development of all children for whom it is an additional language, and provide well researched support strategies within the classroom (1).
-There is additional support for those who need it, ranging from intensive language courses to weekly reading groups and book clubs.
-Where intensive support is needed, we also subscribe to a digital platform (2) for EAL learners, where language learning is tailored to the topics in class.
+There is additional support for those who need it, ranging from social groups, pre-teaching of vocabulary, computing software and visual aides.

 (1) Bell Foundation EAL Assessment Framework V2, 2017